Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

 Modern video DiTs use 3D full attention to model dependencies across the entire spatiotemporal volume.
 Given a latent tensor $(T, H, W)$, each token at $(t, h, w)$ is flattened to a 1D index $n = t H W + h W + w$, yielding a sequence of length $L = THW$.
 Full attention is then applied to this sequence, enabling all-to-all token interactions.
 For a single attention head, let $Q, K, V \in \mathbb{R}^{L \times d}$ denote the query, key, and value matrices, and let $M \in \{-\infty, 0\}^{L \times L}$ denote the attention mask that specifies the allowed token-to-token connections.
 The attention output $O$ is computed as:

 In full attention, all sequence tokens from Q, K, and V participate in interaction and computation.
 Sparse attention, which theoretically reduces overall computation by selecting a key subset $K_s$ and $V_s$ from the KV pairs, aims to improve efficiency.
-However, since modern accelerators are heavily optimized for dense computation, unstructured sparsity remains difficult to convert into a practical speedup.